CELL PHONES IN CHINA

 Exploding Mobile Phone Kills Man in China

 In February 2009, man died after his mobile phone exploded, bursting an artery in his neck, The Telegraph reported.
-The shop worker from Guangzhou, China, died moments after he put a new battery in his phone, it has been claimed.
+The shop worker from Guangzhou, China, died moments after he put a new battery in his phone.
 It was believed that he may have just finished charging the battery and had put the phone in his breast pocket when it exploded.
 [Source: The Telegraph, February 3, 2009]

-Local reports said that this was the ninth recorded cellphone explosion in China since 2002.The Shin Min Daily News published advice for consumers on how to avoid being hurt by exploding mobile phones, following the latest incident.
-Some of the tips were: 1) Always use original batteries; 2) Do not expose your mobile phone to high temperatures, and avoid exposing it to direct sunlight; 3) Avoid long phone conversations.
+Local reports said that this was the ninth recorded cellphone explosion in China since 2002.The Shin Min Daily News published advice for consumers on how to avoid being hurt by exploding mobile phones: 1) Always use original batteries; 2) Do not expose your mobile phone to high temperatures, and avoid exposing it to direct sunlight; 3) Avoid long phone conversations.

 If it is approved, the project, known as the "Information Platform of Realtime Citizen Movement", will draw on information extracted from people's mobile phones, local cell stations and satellite-tracking technology.
 By processing the data with powerful computers, the authorities could be supplied with unprecedented levels of live information on the location and trajectory of all mobile users in the capital.
 Communications specialists have decried the plans as a poorly disguised attempt at privacy invasion.

 The information extracted from large numbers of mobile phones could give the authorities a constantly churning map of where ordinary Chinese are gathering - allowing them to judge at what point a street full of shoppers becomes a potentially subversive mob in need of an immediate crackdown.
 Chen Derong, Professor of Wireless Communications at Beijing University of Posts and Telecommunications, said the proposed system had nothing to do with monitoring traffic.